SovereignCloudStack/openstack-health-monitor/docs/Debian12-Install.md

 Nothing in this test requires admin privileges on the cloud where the driver runs nor on the cloud under test.
 We do install and configure a few software packages in the driver VM, which requires sudo power there, but the script should just run as a normal user.
 For the cloud under test it is recommended to use a user (or an application credential) with a normal tenant member role to access the cloud under test.
 If you can, give it an OpenStack project on its own.

+If `openstack availability zone list --compute` fails for you without admin rights, please fix your openstack client.
+(Versions 6.3.0 and 6.4.0 are broken.)
+Do not consider giving the OpenStack Healh-Monitor admin power.
+(Note: It has a workaround for the broken AZ listing using curl now.)

 ### Driver VM via openstack CLI

 The author prefers to setup the VM via `openstack` CLI tooling.
 He has working entries for all clouds he uses in his `~/.config/openstack/clouds.yaml` and `secure.yaml` and has exported the `OS_CLOUD` environment variable to point to the cloud he is working on to set up the driver VM.
 The author uses the `bash` shell.
 All of this of course could be scripted.